+Implementation fidelity.
 As with Field Test 1, dosage was measured for all tiers of coaching.
 Adherence to the timeline for distribution of newsletters, and email check-ins were monitored across the duration of the coaching period to confirm that all newsletters were sent to all teachers.
-The teacher who participated in Tier 1 for the full duration of the initial coaching period received two email check-ins from a coach, responded to 100% of the coach email check-ins, and engaged in one virtual problem-solving meeting with a coach.
+The teacher who participated in Tier 1 for the full duration of the initial coaching period received two email check-ins from a coach, responded to 100% of the coach email checkins, and engaged in one virtual problem-solving meeting with a coach.
 The teacher who participated in Tier 1 for the second half of the initial coaching period (pre-midpoint) received two check-in emails, but did not respond, and never initiated a virtual problem-solving meeting with the coach.
-For Tier 2, four small group meetings occurred prior to midpoint observations, and the average length of the small group meeting was 60 min (range: 58-62 min).
-For Tier 3, 7-8 individual coaching sessions occurred prior to midpoint observations.
-The average length of observation visits was 48 min (range: 30-104 min).
-The average length of the debrief meetings was 22 min (range: 10-39 min).
-Follow up emails were sent after 100% of Tier 3 coaching sessions.
+For Tier 2, four small group meetings occurred prior to midpoint observations, and the average length of the small group meeting was 60 min (range = 58-62 min).
+For Tier 3, seven to eight individual coaching sessions occurred prior to midpoint observations.
+The average length of